zhou-1/ProductsArrivalNotices/README.md

 git clone https://github.com/zhou-1/productsArrivalNotices.git
 ```

-Second, in main_program_V3/info.txt file,add in your own gmail address, password of your gmail, and email address you would like to send email to.
+Second, in main_program_V3/info.txt file, (Please see the comments at the top of txt file carefully!!) add in your own gmail address, password of your gmail, and email address you would like to send email to.
 ```
 TO=/XXXXX@outlook.com/
 gmail_sender=/XXXXXXX@gmail.com/